-It may be your first time smoking a pork shoulder(butt) to make pulled pork or you 1000th time, either way you should enjoy the time and effort that was taken to prepare such a wonderful meal.
+It may be your first time smoking a pork shoulder(butt) to make pulled pork or your 1000th time, either way, you should enjoy the time and effort that was taken to prepare such a wonderful meal.

 One of my favorite ways to enjoy pulled pork is to put it in the middle of a baked potato.
 Other people will use pulled pork as part of a salad.
 As I stated earlier, the limit to what you can do with pulled pork is limited by your imagination.

 Smoking A Pork Butt